Here is a look at Charles Manson and the 1969 “Manson Family” murders.

-Marriages: Rosalie Jean (Willis) Manson (1955 - divorce date unknown); also was married to a woman named Leona in the early 1960s, whose last name is not publicly known.
+Marriages: Rosalie Jean (Willis) Manson (1955-divorce date unknown); was also married to a woman named Leona in the early 1960s, whose last name is not publicly known.

-Other Facts: Reportedly, during his childhood, Manson's mother sold him for a pitcher of beer to a woman who wanted to have children.
+Reportedly, during his childhood, Manson’s mother sold him for a pitcher of beer to a woman who wanted to have children.
 His uncle had to find the woman so that he could get his nephew back.

 He later took his stepfather William Manson’s last name.

-Timeline: 1947 - At age 12, Charles Manson is sent to Gibault School for Boys in Terre Haute, Indiana, for stealing.
+1947 - At age 12, Manson is sent to Gibault School for Boys in Terre Haute, Indiana, for stealing.
 Over the next twenty years, he is in and out of reform schools and prison for various crimes.

 March 21, 1967 - Manson is released from prison.
 He tells the prison officials that he doesn’t want to be released, “Oh, no, I can’t go outside there…I knew that I couldn’t adjust to that world, not after all my life had been spent locked up and where my mind was free.”
 After his release, he moves to San Francisco.